 When I finally went back to “real jobs” I took my computer skills with me and upgraded their use in every office that I inhabited.
 When illness grabbed me again years later, and I was self-quarantined for months, creativity, innovation, and technology surfaced like an island rising from the sea.
 Technology gave me the ability to connect locally and globally.
 I could feel my mother smiling down at me.

-I tell this story to give us all hope that our new work-at-home culture during this pandemic should not totally flatten us with despair.
+I tell this story to give us all hope that the work-at-home culture during this pandemic should not be totally revoked.
 Yes, we need to get back to work: manufacturers, stores, supply chains, educators, restaurants and much more.
 But many will continue to work online solo and with teams, often shaping the future of global leadership.
-While the economy still struggles with supply chain issues and inflation, new technologies, products, and programs hum in minds in cyberspace.
+While the economies may continue to struggles with supply chain issues and inflation, new technologies like AI are emerging, changing us from cyberspace.

 Chaos theory says that the most creative place in the universe is at the edge of chaos.
-And we are certainly faced with chaos with the invasion of Ukraine by Russia and the consequences of it.
-But national security and European allyship can inspire the creatives to come together and innovate us into a better world.
-Be prepared to go where no one has gone before.
+And we are certainly faced with chaos with the upcoming election, the Russian invasion of Ukraine and the growing climate disasters.
+But the creatives come together in these times and can innovate us into a better world.
+So be prepared to go where no one has gone before.
 As expressed by Star Trek’s Spock, and my Mom, “Change is the essential process of all existence.”
 Engage!